Biden Signs Order To Reverse Trumps Transgender Military Ban - White House - UrduPoint

 Biden Signs Order To Reverse Trump's Transgender Military Ban - White House

-President Joe Biden signed an executive order that set a policy of including all qualified Americans to serve in the US military, effectively overturning a ban on transgender persons introduced by the former Trump administration, the White House said on Monday

-WASHINGTON (UrduPoint News / Sputnik - 25th January, 2021) President Joe Biden signed an executive order that set a policy of including all qualified Americans to serve in the US military, effectively overturning a ban on transgender persons introduced by the former Trump administration, the White House said on Monday.
+WASHINGTON (UrduPoint News / Sputnik - 26th January, 2021) President Joe Biden signed an executive order that set a policy of including all qualified Americans to serve in the US military, effectively overturning a ban on transgender persons that was introduced by the former Trump administration, the White House said on Monday.

 "